 Class/Sub-Class Definition Guidelines Development Pending A discovered accumulation where project activities are ongoing to justify commercial development in the foreseeable future.
 The project is seen to have reasonable potential for eventual commercial development, to the extent that further data acquisition (e.g., drilling, seismic data) and/or evaluations are currently ongoing with a view to confirming that the project is commercially viable and providing the basis for selection of an appropriate development plan.
 The critical contingencies have been identified and are reasonably expected to be resolved within a reasonable time-frame.
-Note that disappointing appraisal/evaluation results could lead to a reclassification of the project to On Hold or Not Viable status. the project to a level of technical and commercial maturity at which a decision can be made to proceed with development and production.
+Note that disappointing appraisal/evaluation results could lead to a reclassification of the project to On Hold or Not Viable status.
+The project decision gate is the decision to undertake further data acquisition and/or studies designed to move the project to a level of technical and commercial maturity at which a decision can be made to proceed with development and production.
 Development on Hold A discovered accumulation where project activities are on hold and/or where justification as a commercial development may be subject to significant delay.
 The project is seen to have potential for commercial development.
 Development may be subject to a significant time delay.
 Note that a change in circumstances, such that there is no longer a probable chance that a critical contingency can be removed in the foreseeable future, could lead to a reclassification of the project to Not Viable status.
 The project decision gate is the decision to either proceed with additional evaluation designed to clarify the potential for eventual commercial development or to temporarily suspend or delay further activities pending resolution of external contingencies.
-Development Unclarified A discovered accumulation where project activities are under evaluation and where justification as a commercial development is unknown The project is seen to have potential for eventual commercial development, but further appraisal/evaluation activities are ongoing to clarify the potential for eventual commercial development. based on available information.
-This sub-class requires active appraisal or evaluation and should not be maintained without a plan for future evaluation.
+Development Unclarified A discovered accumulation where project activities are under evaluation and where justification as a commercial development is unknown based on available The project is seen to have potential for eventual commercial development, but further appraisal/evaluation activities are ongoing to clarify the potential for eventual commercial development.
+This sub-class requires active appraisal or evaluation information. and should not be maintained without a plan for future evaluation.
 The sub-class should reflect the actions required to move a project toward commercial maturity and economic production.
 Development Not Viable A discovered accumulation for which there are no current plans to develop or to acquire additional data at the time because of limited production potential.
 The project is not seen to have potential for eventual commercial development at the time of reporting, but the theoretically recoverable quantities are recorded so that the potential opportunity will be recognized in the event of a major change in technology or commercial conditions.
 The project decision gate is the decision not to undertake further data acquisition or studies on the project for the foreseeable future.